mvilbrandt/mvilbrandt/README.md

 I'm Mason, a data entry operator based in Madison, Wisconsin.

-I went to school at UW-Madison with degrees in Data Science and Digital Media Analytics.
+I went to school at UW-Madison for degrees in Data Science and Digital Media Analytics.

 Most of my experience includes building optimization models, data visualizations, and working with large data sets.